Anomalous quantum glass of bosons in a random potential in two dimensions

-Previous studies of the site-disordered BH model have focused on its $T=0$ phase diagram and, in particular, the long-standing question of whether or not a QG state always intervenes between the SF and MI phases in the presence of disorder \cite{fisher89,freericks96,krauth91,wallin94,lee01,pazmandi98,wu08,prokofev04,pollet09,gurarie09,kruger11,lin11,soyler11}.
-Such questions arise in many classical and quantum many-body problems, with the QG corresponding generically to a Griffiths phase in which statistically rare large regions of some phase A inside another phase B lead to singularities characterizing a new type of disordered phase (Griffiths phase) not present in the absence of disorder \cite{griffiths69,mccoy69,vojta06}.
-In the case of the BH model with bounded disorder (which is necessary to retain an MI state), the Griffiths argument states the following \cite{fisher89,freericks96}: In the MI, once the width $2\Lambda$ of the disorder distribution exceeds the Mott gap $\Delta_M$, there can be arbitrarily large regions of SF inside the MI.
-These SF ``puddles'' are not immediately, until $\Lambda$ exceeds some larger critical value, percolating through the lattice, however, so the state is insulating.
-The QG is still fundamentally different from the MI because it is gapless.
-This scenario was recently refined and named the ``theorem of inclusion'' \cite{pollet09}.
+Before discussing the results, we recall the reasons for the existence of a glass phase and its expected nature.
+In disordered systems in general, one can expect Griffiths phases where statistically rare large regions of some phase inside another phase lead to singularities not present in the absence of disorder \cite{griffiths69,mccoy69,vojta06}.
+For the integer-$\rho$ BHM with site disorder, the Griffiths argument states the following \cite{fisher89,freericks96}: Once the width $2\Lambda$ of the disorder distribution exceeds the Mott gap $\Delta_M$, there can be arbitrarily large domains of SF inside the MI.
+Until $\Lambda$ exceeds some larger critical value these domains are not percolating through the lattice, and the state is therefore insulating \cite{niederle13}.
+In the standard scenario (discussed further in supplementary material), fluctuations of the overall chemical potential within the SF domains lead to near degeneracies of different particle-number sectors and, therefore, nonzero compressibility (a BG) \cite{pollet09,gurarie09,soyler11}.
+With these notions in mind, we now discuss our results.

-While, according to the theorem, the MI--QG boundary is dictated exactly by the Mott gap of the clean MI \cite{freericks96,pollet09}, it has been pointed out that this boundary cannot be extracted based on QMC simulations, because the rare regions leading to the vanishing gap are in practice not generated on the relatively small lattices to which the calculations are limited \cite{freericks96,pollet09,soyler11}.
-Indeed, some earlier numerical studies \cite{krauth91,lee01} had partially missed the QG phase because its signatures at $T=0$ are difficult to distinguish from those of the MI.
-Renormalization group (RG) studies as well had pointed to the possibility of a direct MI--SF transition \cite{pazmandi98,wu08}.

-The purpose of our work presented here is to clarify the consequences of gaplessness of the 2D QG---in particular, to show that the absence of a gap does not necessarily imply a compressible state.
-We will argue that, in contrast to the commonly accepted theory of 2D site-disordered bosons \cite{fisher89,freericks96,prokofev04,pollet09,soyler11}, the compressibility $\kappa$ of the QG can vanish when $T\to 0$.
-For the model (\ref{hamiltonian}) at filling fraction $\rho=1$ we find the form

-where $\alpha<1$.
-In the MI phase the presence of a gap $\Delta$ and a slowly varying density of states at the gap edge implies the above form with $\alpha=1$ and $b=\Delta$.
-The incompressibility of the QG at $T=0$ puts it in the MG class, which in site-disordered systems was up until now only found in one dimension \cite{altman04}.

-We next present QMC results demonstrating (\ref{kappaform}) and then discuss some aspects of the density of states and how the anomalous exponential compressibility follows from an SF quantum percolation scenario.